StelianRumenov/individualProjectFrontned/README.md

 ## Getting Started

-To get started with the React-FarmConnect project, follow the instructions below:
+To get started with the Locals project, follow the instructions below:

 ## Prerequisites
 Make sure you have the following installed on your system: